Dr Dan Loughran

 Dr Lewis Topley

-Dr Lewis Topley, who joined the Department of Mathematical Sciences in June 2021, has brought with him a UK Research & Innovation Future Leaders Fellowship (UKRI FLF).
-Dr Topley's FLF project explores "Geometric Representation Theory and W-algebras" and runs until February 2024, with a possible 3-year extension.
+Dr Lewis Topley, who joined the Department of Mathematical Sciences in June 2021, has brought with him a UKRI Future Leaders Fellowship.
+Dr Topley's project explores "Geometric Representation Theory and W-algebras" and runs until February 2024, with a possible 3-year extension.

 When asked about his research, Dr Topley said, "The project aims to develop the theory of W-algebras, which are a relatively new tool in representation theory that are becoming more and more important.
 They first arose in mathematical physics in the context of two dimensional conformal field theory, and have now become one of the key tools in representation theory, where they provide a rich, complex picture, feeding into many classical problems in the field."